astropy/astropy/docs/logging.rst

 The Astropy logging system is designed to give users flexibility in deciding which log messages to show, to capture them, and to send them to a file.

-All messages printed by Astropy routines use the built-in logging facility.
+All messages printed by Astropy routines should use the built-in logging facility (normal ``print()`` calls should only be done by routines that are explicitly requested to print output).
+Messages can have one of several
-Messages can have one of several levels:
+levels:

 * DEBUG: Detailed information, typically of interest only when diagnosing problems.